 Young nettles rank among the yummiest, most nutritious of green vegetables.
 And don’t worry!
-Even the lightest cooking eliminates the sting.
-A rich source of calcium, iron, magnesium and other minerals, and of
+Even the lightest cooking eliminates the stinging hair during the process.

 Natural Remedies with Nettles

-Gardeners have long used fermentations of nettle leaves to fertilize and protect crops.
+- Gardeners have long used fermentations of nettle leaves to fertilize and protect crops.
 See how to make your own organic garden fertlizer.

 Be Nice to Nettles Week

-And if you have bit of a moist, rich soil lying fallow and find a patch of nettles going to seed, perhaps you’d like to create your own backyard nettle patch.
+If you have a bit of moist, rich soil lying fallow and find a patch of nettles going to seed, perhaps you’d like to create your own backyard nettle patch.